-As temperatures rise, it’s only a matter of time before the monsoon season in Arizona kicks off.
-With monsoon storms often rolling in quickly, it’s important to be prepared in case the power goes out during a big storm.
+As temperatures rise, it’s only a matter of time before Arizona’s monsoon kicks off.
+With storms often rolling in quickly, it’s important to be prepared in case the power goes out during a big storm.
 Here are five ways to prepare for the upcoming storm season.

-1. Monsoon season in Arizona is here.
+1. The monsoon is almost here.
 Stay informed about outages.

 SRP customers have many ways to stay informed during an outage:

 - Sign up for free outage alerts.
-We’ll text or email you if the power goes out in your neighborhood.
-Get notified about outage causes, about estimated restoration times and when power is restored.
+We’ll text or email you if the power goes out in your area.
+Get notified about outage causes, estimated restoration times and when power is restored.

 - Download the SRP Power mobile app on iOS or Android.
-Use the app to report an outage, or use the interactive outage map to see areas without power, the number of customers affected, the outage cause and estimated restoration times.
+Use the app to report an outage or use the interactive outage map to see areas without power.
+You’ll see the number of customers affected, cause of the outage and estimated restoration times.

 - Bookmark the SRP outage map.
 It’s a great resource to check for outage updates and details.